Talk2Studios/talk2chat/README.md

 </p>

 # Talk2 Chat
-Talk2 Chat usere eigen entwikelte Webchatapp zum Donloaden und selbst ausprobieren.
+Talk2 Chat usere eigen entwikelte Webchatapp zum Donloaden und selbst ausprobieren.<br>
+Explain video: <a href="https://youtu.be/SobWpdG1_NE">Video</a>
 # Instalation

-## install node.js
+## install node modules
 if you already installed node.js you can skip the first point.
 1. Download node <a href="https://nodejs.org/de/download/" target="_blank">hier</a> and install it on your PC.
 2. Create a new folder where you want to safe the Website and Copy all he stuff from github in thid folder